open-infrastructure-labs/caerus-udf/faas/README.md

 >  kubectl describe pod caerus-faas-spring-function-665968965f-kd4dg  -n openfaas-fn =>>>>>> if the function state is an error, troubleshoot the logs for pod and docker
 > kubectl logs caerus-faas-spring-function-665968965f-kd4dg -n openfaas-fn
+=>>>>>> or live troubleshooting by logging into pod/container
+> kubectl exec -it caerus-faas-spring-thumbnail-75d46c5bbd-lvnkt -n openfaas-fn -c caerus-faas-spring-thumbnail sh

 > echo Hi | faas invoke caerus-faas-scala-function =>>>>>> Or use openfaas GUI to set input params and invoke
 ```